Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

-However, the AS-composition of LGWF-nets studied above may not preserve behavioral as well as structural properties of components.
-For instance, if $N_1$ and $N_2$ are two sound LGWF-nets, then their AS-composition $N_1 \circledast N_2$ might not be sound.
-Consider an example provided in Fig. \ref{nsound}, where the system $N_1 \circledast N_2$ is composed of sound models. $N_1 \circledast N_2$ may reach a final marking $\{f_1, i_2\}$ different from the expected final marking $\{f_1, f_2\}$ when $N_1$ does not send a message to channel $d$.
-This fact makes $N_1 \circledast N_2$ loose soundness.
-Moreover, $N_1 \circledast N_2$ is no longer covered by sequential components.
+However, the AS-composition of LGWF-nets studied above may not preserve behavioral and structural properties of component LGWF-nets.
+For instance, if $N_1$ and $N_2$ are two sound LGWF-nets, their composition $N_1\! \circledast\!
+N_2$ might not be sound.
+Consider the example provided in Fig.\,\ref{nsound}, where the system $N_1\! \circledast\!
+N_2$ is composed of two sound LGWF-nets. $N_1\! \circledast\!
+N_2$ may reach a final marking $\{f_1, s_2\}$ different from the expected final marking $\{f_1, f_2\}$ if $N_1$ does not send a message to channel $d$.
+This makes $N_1\! \circledast\!
+N_2$ lose soundness.
+Moreover, it is no longer covered by sequential components.